Sustainable Solutions for Securing Payments in a Transforming World

-As if you need reminding, but earlier this year people scrambled to adapt their lives as the COVID-19 pandemic affected every aspect, no matter where in the world you were.
+As if you need reminding, but earlier this year people scrambled to adapt their lives.
+The COVID-19 pandemic affected every aspect, no matter where in the world you were.

-At the advice of national governments, children were stopped from attending schools, and many were told to work from home for the foreseeable future.
+At the advice of national governments, children were stopped from attending schools.
+Employees were told to work from home for the foreseeable future.

-We are now six months plus into the ‘New Normal’ and working patterns have adapted to suit, but so has the ever-present threat of cyber-attacks.
-Recent research from Verizon found that our changing work patterns are vulnerable to potential hackers.
+We are now more than one year into the ‘New Normal’ and working patterns have adapted to suit.
+However, so has the ever-present threat of cyber-attacks.
+Recent Verizon research found that our changing work patterns are vulnerable to potential hackers.

 While organizations can begin by setting up secure practices and training for remote workers, it doesn’t stop there.
-To ensure your business maintains compliance with privacy regulations in your region, wherever your employees are based in the future, start by adjusting any privacy practices as needed.
-A few steps for businesses to consider:
+Ensure your business maintains compliance with privacy regulations in your region, wherever your employees are based in the future.
+You can start by adjusting any privacy practices as needed.
+The following are steps for businesses to consider.

-- The way your company collects and uses data should still be the same, but you may need to enact new security measures to ensure employees handle data securely at home.
+- The way your company collects and uses data should still be the same.
+However, you may need to enact new security measures to ensure employees handle data securely at home.

-- Any compliance officers in charge of meeting disclosure requirements will need to be able to securely access any consumer data from home — a process that will likely require additional security measures and tools.
+- Any compliance officers in charge of meeting disclosure requirements will need to be able to securely access any consumer data from home.
+This is a process that will likely require additional security measures and tools.

-- To ease any customer concerns and provide some much-needed certainty, let your customers know of any new security measures you put in place.
-Making customers aware of any changes will make them feel more confident doing business with you during this time and help build trust and loyalty.
+- To ease customer concerns and provide some much-needed certainty, let your customers know of any new security measures you put in place.
+Making customers aware of changes will make them more confident doing business with you during this time.
+It will also build trust and loyalty.

 - For any business handling consumers’ sensitive payment details, adopt a PCI compliance solution that works across multiple customer engagement channels.
-Complying with the PCI DSS, which is the highest standard of security for payments, can help to ensure compliance with additional data privacy regulations and protect your company and customers from data breaches – whether you’re taking payment details from the office or at home.
+Complying with the PCI DSS, which is the highest standard of security for payments, helps to achieve compliance with additional data privacy regulations.
+It will also protect your company and customers from data breaches – whether you’re taking payment details from the office or at home.